joshmccall221/gitbook/articles/mentoring_with_ee.md

   * [ ] “Programming JavaScript Applications”, Eric Elliott (book, free online, print & ebooks available)
   * [ ] “JavaScript: The Definitive Guide”, David Flanagan
   * [ ] “Essential JavaScript Links”

+  Other reading:
+  * [ ] “Design Patterns” book by the Gang of Four:
+     “Program to an interface, not an implementation,” and “favor object composition over class inheritance.

 # Book